By Coloradans for Immigrants Rights, a project of AFSC

 Tips for keeping your cool and opening the door for much-needed dialogue this holiday season

-Holidays are supposed to be a time for families to come together, to share food, and to nostalgically retell stories about years gone by.
-But after a divisive election like this one—on top of frantic travel and other stresses of everyday life—you may find yourself being curt with the people you love.
-Especially people like your conservative Uncle David, who wants to talk about immigration before you even get to the cranberry sauce.
+Holidays are supposed to be a time for families to come together, share food, and reconnect.
+But after a political year like this one—added to the stresses of travel and everyday life—you may find your patience wearing thin with people you love during dinner table conversation.
+Especially with people like your conservative Uncle David, who wants to talk about his opinions on immigration before you even get to the cranberry sauce.

 Take a deep breath, and remember you want to preserve a deeper connection with your family, one that will last for years and years.
 Recognize their humanity and, truthfully, what makes you a human being, too.